 A printer prints text, images, and whatever you want onto a piece of paper.
 A scanner, on the other hand, is an input device where you scan a piece of paper/document and convert it into a digital image – Which can then be sent to other people via email or fax.

-These 2 used to be separate devices, but with the help of technology, we have all-in-one (AIO) printers these days that do both printing, scanning, and some even act as a fax machine.
+These 2 used to be separate devices, but with the help of technology, we have all-in-one (AIO) printers these days that do both printing, scanning, and some even act as fax machines.

 14) 3D PRINTER

 This is the technology that raised many eyebrows, and brought printers to the “next level”.
-3D printers are nothing like the “old school” printers, and they do not print on paper – They print actual 3D objects using plastic or rubber filaments.
-Yep, we can almost print anything to the wildest imaginations with a 3D printer.
+3D printers are nothing like the “old school” printers, and they do not print on paper – They print actual objects using plastic, metal, or rubber filaments.
+Yep, we can print almost any object to the wildest imaginations with a 3D printer.

 Is the “normal monitor” not big enough?
 Then use a projector and project it onto the wall.
 Good for movie nights and presentations.